-Examples of controllers are applications (mobile or web) which are designed to track user’s behaviour, communication and total service providers (CSPs and TSPs), etc.
+Examples of controllers are applications (mobile or web) which are designed to track user’s behavior, communication and total service providers (CSPs and TSPs), etc.

 “means a natural or legal person, public authority, agency or other bodies which processes personal data on behalf of the controller”.

 Consequently, processors can be cloud services providers, telecommunication companies, etc.

 #3.
 Learn the Rights and Responsibilities Attached to Your Role.
 Comply.